kromych/disarm64/Readme.md

 decoder can be driven by conditionals statements (the default), the DFS table, or the BFS table.
 There are trade-offs between size and speed, one can find what's best for them.

+After the instruction is recognized (decoded), one might need to format it as some string.
 Adding instruction formatting resembling what disassemblers use is in progress, expected in version `0.2.0`.
 The detailed progress is summarized [here](https://github.com/kromych/disarm64_test_data).
 The high-level status is that the formatting matching LLVM and binutils works for